 The world war on cash has been raging for a while now.

-In the next 10 years, it may not disappear completely, but it will not be long before it becomes the far less preferred (and more expensive) payment option.
+In the next 10 years, it may not completely disappear, but it won't be long before it becomes the far less preferred (and more expensive) payment option.

 Are you one of the thousands of people who use QWERTY, ABC123 or 123456 as their password?
 If so, you should work harder!

-But don't worry: soon you will no longer have to use passwords.
-You can already unlock your devices with your fingerprint, eyes or face and soon all the security will switch to that type of biometric recognition.
+But don't worry: soon you won't have to use passwords anymore.
+You can already unlock your devices with your fingerprint, eyes or face and soon all security will switch to that type of biometric recognition.

-Still on the subject of security, let's say goodbye to the keys: house keys, car keys, office keys ...
-They could all soon be museum pieces because we will block and unlock everything using our phone or watch, or whatever.
+Still on the subject of security, let's say goodbye to keys: house keys, car keys, office keys… They could soon be all museum pieces because we will lock and unlock everything using our phone or watch, or whatever.
 And guess what?
-That's right, all of this will be replaced with biometric recognition.
+That's right, all of that will be replaced with biometric recognition.

 6 Queues at the airport